zeusdeux/subsequence-search/README.md

 ```javascript
 'some string'.match(/^(s)(.*?)(e)(.*)$/);
 ```
-i.e., a `match` with some capturing groups.
+i.e., a `String.prototype.match` with some capturing groups.

 You can chain as many `transform` functions as you want by passing them in the `transforms` object to the `search` call.